tmori/generative-agents/README.md

 ## Comparison

-Let's compare it to plan A.
+Let's compare it to plan A using LangChain [custom agent](https://github.com/tmori/langchain_tutorial/blob/develop/agent_custom_jp.py).

 Answer:
-> I cannot provide specific causes without more information about your setup and any error messages you might be encountering.
-However, here are some general suggestions to troubleshoot the issue:
-> 1. Ensure that you have followed the instructions in the tutorial correctly, especially the steps related to setting up the environment and editing the reinforcement learning program files (ai_qtable.py and hako_robomodel_ev3.py).
-> 2. Check if there are any error messages in the console or log files that might indicate issues with the setup or the reinforcement learning algorithm.
-> 3. Make sure that your firewall or antivirus software is not blocking any necessary connections or processes related to the Hakoniwa simulator.
-> 4. Verify that your system meets the minimum requirements for running the Hakoniwa simulator and the reinforcement learning algorithm.
+> If your Hakoniwa reinforcement learning robot doesn't move, there could be a few reasons for this issue.
+Here are some steps you can take to troubleshoot the problem:
+> 1. Make sure you have properly installed and set up the required tools and environments.
+Follow the instructions provided in the Qiita article for Mac or Windows.
+> 2. Check if your Python reinforcement learning program is running correctly.
+Ensure that the Q-table is being updated and the robot is receiving appropriate actions based on the current state.
+> 3. Verify that the motor operations are correctly implemented in the Python program.
+The robot should have three basic operations: move forward (with two-speed levels), turn right (with two-speed levels), and turn left (with two-speed levels).
+> 4. Make sure the reward and observation functions are working as expected.
+The ultrasonic sensor should return values between 0 and 255, and the robot should receive a reward based on these values.
-> 5. If you have made any custom modifications to the code or settings, try reverting to the original configuration to see if the issue persists.
+> 5. If you have made any changes to the sample program, double-check your modifications to ensure they are not causing the issue.
-> If you still encounter issues, consider seeking help from the Hakoniwa community or the tutorial's author for more specific guidance.
+>
+> If you have followed these steps and the robot still doesn't move, there might be an issue with the specific implementation or a bug in the code.
+You can try reaching out to the Hakoniwa community for further assistance.

 We evaluates theses answers with using OpenAI API.
 The Prompt is here: